 Exit pupil is the diameter of the beam of light leaving the eyepiece.
 It’s usually measured in millimeters.
-A large exit pupil is advantageous under low light conditions and at night because the larger the exit pupil, the brighter the image.
-The exit pupil of the scope should correspond with the amount of dilation of your eye's pupil.
+A large exit pupil is advantageous under low light conditions and at night because the larger the exit pupil, the brighter the image (to a point).
+The exit pupil of the scope should be a least a large in diameter as the dilation of your eye's pupil.
 The human will dialate between 2mm in bright sunlight to 7mm in darkness.
 Maximum dilation tends to decrease with age.
 By age 50, the maximum exit pupil may be close to 5mm.

 To calculate the exit pupil, simply divide the diameter of the scope’s objective lens by the magnification the scope is set on.

 For example, a 3-9x40mm scope has an exit pupil of 13mm at 3x and 4.4mm at 9x.

 Assume you are a 50 year old and at first light of day your eyes are dialated to 5mm and you are using a 3-9x40mm scope.
 The maximum magnification you can use and still have the brightest possible sight picture would be at 40mm (scope objective)/5mm (your pupils diameter)= 8x magnification.